Major Secular Celebrations in Human Space

 The Vriij Ascendant

-The Vriij Ascendant are bound to humanity the same way barnacles are bound to a ocean-going vessels.
-While the Vriij are perfectly capable of manufacturing advanced pieces of technology -- and indeed, did so in the past, to the point they could rival the Sequence in a bitter war for their home cluster -- they have consciously chosen not to, for reasons that remain unclear, but have to do with the ultimate fate of their cluster and the hundreds of billions of sophonts it once contained.
-In truth, there is little doubt that the Vriij could manufacture their own spaceships and leave Okean behind to rebuild their lost empire somewhere else in the galaxy -- or even, if they fancied it, upon the ashes of their glorious past.
+The Vriij Ascendant are bound to humanity the same way barnacles are bound to ocean-going vessels.
+While the Vriij are perfectly capable of manufacturing advanced pieces of technology — and indeed, did so in the past, to the point they could rival the Sequence in a bitter war for their home cluster — they have consciously chosen not to.
+The reasons for this remain unclear, but have to do with the dire fate of their cluster and the hundreds of billions of sophonts it once contained.
+In truth, there is little doubt that the Vriij could manufacture their own spaceships and leave Okean behind to rebuild their lost empire somewhere else in the galaxy — or even, if they fancied it, upon the ashes of their glorious past.
 The Vriij Ascendant do not resort to human technology because they have to, but because they wish to.

 To become a Vriij Ascendant is to leave the homeworld behind, never to return.
-The Vriij live in tightly knit communities, where the constant renewal and reaffirmation of personal links is paramount to maintaining one's place in society.
+The Vriij live in tightly-knit communities, where the constant renewal and reaffirmation of personal links is paramount to maintaining one's place in society.
 To leave the planet, even for a year, is to doom oneself to social death.
-A Vriij Ascendant becomes an outcast the moment they leave Okean's atmosphere -- but it is exceedingly rare for Vriij Ascendant to be unwilling exiles.
-The vast majority of them chose to remove themselves from their brethren, leaving friends, lovers and families behind in quest of something grander.
-In total, there are almost one thousand Vriij Ascendant in human space.
+A Vriij Ascendant becomes an outcast the moment they leave Okean's atmosphere — but it is exceedingly rare for Vriij Ascendant to be unwilling exiles.
+The vast majority of them chose to remove themselves from their brethren, leaving friends, lovers, and families behind in a grand quest for something grander.
+In total, there are almost a hundred thousand Vriij Ascendant in human space.

-The Vriij Ascendant do not consider themselves to be part of the Vriij, to the point they refer to themselves as "strangers-in-waiting", identities that need to be confronted to the radical alterity of another sapient species to fully realize themselves.
-However, thy do not adopt human names or identities either.
+The Vriij Ascendant do not consider themselves to be part of the Vriij, to the point they refer to themselves as “strangers-in-waiting”, identities that need to be confronted with the radical alterity of another sapient species to fully realize themselves.
+However, they do not adopt human names or pronouns either.
 They remain in-between, with their own cultures and experiences.
 Free from the rigorous bounds of a society dedicated to enforcing pre-spaceflight traditions and forgetting the rest, they adopt new physical shapes, relinquishing the heavy, powerful frames of underwater Vriij to grow thin, slender bodies better accustomed to low and microgravity.
-It is rare to see a Vriij Ascendant without a colorful sleeve suit, protecting their skin beneath a layer of salty water and allowing them to interact with humans through integrated translator systems that convert their sonar clicks into audible sound.
-With their tentacles and pressure-resistant frames, the Vriij Ascendant are very well-suited to life aboard a spaceship and this is where most of them decide to spend their time beyond Okean.
+It is rare to see a Vriij Ascendant without a colourful sleeve suit, protecting their skin beneath a layer of salty water.
+They interact with humans through integrated translator systems that convert their sonar clicks into audible sound.
+With their tentacles and pressure-resistant frames, the Vriij Ascendant are very well-suited to life aboard a spaceship, and this is where most of them decide to spend their time beyond Okean.

-llustrations by Mark Molnar for Eclipse Phase, distributed by Posthuman Studios under a Creative Commons Attribution Non-Commercial Share-alike 3.0 Unported License.
+Illustrations by Mark Molnar for Eclipse Phase, distributed by Posthuman Studios under a Creative Commons Attribution Non-Commercial Share-alike 3.0 Unported Licence.

 Interstellar Police

-The only real "space police" resides on Elora, where ground-based police officers virtually do not exist, replaced as they are by qith-affiliated social workers, that benefit from a much higher amount of judiciary freedom (and responsibility) than Earth-based ones.
+The only real “space police” resides on Elora, where ground-based police officers virtually do not exist, replaced as they are by qith-affiliated social workers, that benefit from a much higher amount of judiciary freedom (and responsibility) than Earth-based ones.
 This space police are known as the Traverse Citizens Militia, or TCM.
-Wearing plain clothes, but with a white triangular symbol always painted on their backs and sleeves, TCM operatives only act beyond the Karman line of Traverse planets.
+Wearing plain clothes, but with a triangular white symbol always painted on their backs and sleeves, TCM operatives only act beyond the Kármán line of Traverse planets.
 They are highly skilled in engineering, navigation, as well as off-world regulations, and may commandeer ships if need be.
-Operating under the extremely tight weapons regulations of the Traverse, TCM agents are allowed to carry tier 4 personal armaments in service -- conventional single-shot firearms, combat blades and subsonic semi-automatic guns, specifically engineered for use in enclosed zero-g environments.
+Operating under the extremely tight weapons regulations of the Traverse, TCM agents are allowed to carry light personal armaments in service — conventional single-shot firearms, combat blades and subsonic semi-automatic guns, specifically engineered for use in enclosed zero-g environments.
 The Traverse Citizens Militia often uses the services of external contractors, such as Moon Communes workers.
 It also has its own fleet, comprised of unarmed Luciole Interceptors.
-In general, the TCM is relatively well-regarded, in no small part because they handle the extremely boring, and absolutely crucial, task of registering and surveying the thousands of geometry drives circulating around the Traverse's many suns.
-In recent days, the TCM considerably upped its game, getting involved in various high-stakes investigations such as the one that led to the dismantlement of Vyiranga's Dark Sun mafia.
+In general, the TCM is relatively well-regarded, in no small part because they handle the dull, and absolutely crucial, task of registering and surveying the thousands of geometry drives circulating around the Traverse's many suns.
+Recently, the TCM considerably upped its game, getting involved in various high-stakes investigations such as the one that led to the dismantlement of Vyiranga's Dark Sun mafia.

 Astropostale